19 things to do this week: swap seeds, drink dessert brews, LOL with Lucy and more

 7 p.m. & 9:30 p.m.

 She made her TV debut on NBC’s “Last Comic Standing,” stars as Colette on “The Mindy Project” and recently released her Netflix special, “Good Fortune.”
 Tonight, the charismatic comedian, writer and actress Fortune Feimster brings her new Live Laugh Love! tour to town and a late show has been added due to demand.
-Experience live how Feimster uses confessional comedy, laughter and storytelling to bring people of all walks of life together.
 Buy tickets.

 Friday, March 3: Pittsburgh Home & Garden Show at the David L. Lawrence Convention Center